lucapette/website/content/writing/my-programming-principles.md

   will end up writing only decreases as I write it.

-All these considerations lead me to what I call "relaxed naming" (ah the irony of not liking this naming 🙃).I'm bound to get some names wrong the first time around.
-That's an effect of the problem.
-The cause is that I don't understand the problem yet well enough to be satisfied with the naming.
-"Relaxed naming" looks like this:
+All these considerations lead me to what I call "relaxed naming" (ah the irony of not liking this naming 🙃).
+I know I'm bound to get some names wrong the first time around but that's an effect of the problem.
+The cause is that I don't understand the problem well enough yet and the suboptimal naming reflects that.
+"Relaxed naming" comes to rescue me and it looks like this:

 - Call things what they do _right now_.
 The more descriptive the name, the better.
 Bonus points if it feels a little boring.

 Yep, there's no step two.

 It's a little cheeky I'll give you that.
-But all things considered, it only took me 20 years to be happy with my naming process.
+But all things considered, after a little less than 20 years I'm finally happy with my naming process.
 I look at it the same way I look at jotting down a first version of a new system.
-Spelling out obvious things sometimes helps: the thing I'm trying to name is _new_.
+Let me spell out the obvious: the thing I'm trying to name is _new_.
 I am naming it now because it's not there yet.
 So the principle [make it work, make it good, make it fast](#make-it-work-make-it-good-make-it-fast) works pretty well here except there's no step three.

+Name things what they do also means I prefer dull, descriptive, and long names to short and clever ones.
+I also despise acronyms.
+There are exceptions (of course HTTP is a fine acronym for example) but in general the less acronyms the better.
+Extend this principle to the naming of all things in your systems, including your services, your machines.
+Prefer boring name schemes to fancy or funny ones.
+One trivial example:

+- DO: kafka1, kafka2, kafka3
+- DONT: orion, antares, pluto

+I don't have to ask what kind of server kafka1 is because I called it what it does.

 ### Write the code you'd like to use